 Do this for all 6 of your pieces of wire.

 Then, heat up your hot glue and grab one of your flat backed jewels.
 This part was a little tricky.
-You want to put some hot glue on the back of your jewel and glue the ends of the wire into it in the shape of a snow flake.
+You want to put some hot glue on the back of your jewel and glue the ends of the wire into it in the shape of a snowflake.
 I found that it was easier if I used pliers to hold it.
 Yes, they sort of got glue on them but I could pull that off easily enough.
-One things to be sure of is that the jingle bells that are right by the jewel (so my red ones) are going up and down by the jewel.
+One thing to be sure of is that the jingle bells that are right by the jewel (so my red ones) are going up and down by the jewel.
 See how in this picture you can only see one because the other is below it?
 That’s how you want it and wedge them up as close as you can to that flat backed jewel.

 I just left the wire pieces long while doing this.
 Get all 6 glued in place.
-Then trim your wire with wire cutters (if you have them or scissors if you don’t) and glue another flat backed jewel right now top.
+Then trim your wire with wire cutters (if you have them or scissors if you don’t) and glue another flat backed jewel right on top.

 Simply add a nice string through one of the loops at the end of one of your 6 points and hang it from your tree!